 To Renew or Amend a Street Use and Hauling Permit

-Please dial 310-285-1141, and select Option 3 to speak with a Permit Technician, who can initiate the renewal or amendment of an existing permit.
-Once the requested changes have been made by the Permit Technician, customers may pay applicable fees using the City's MyOBC online system.
+Please email our Permit Technicians at firstname.lastname@example.org to initiate the renewal or amendment of an existing permit.
+Once the requested changes have been made by the Permit Technicians, customers may pay applicable fees using the City's MyOBC online system.

 After Hours permits are issued only for construction projects located within Commercial Properties.
 To qualify for an After Hours permit the construction site must be located a minimum of 500 feet from residential zones.
 After Hours permits are not issued for residential projects.